ChefYeshpal/webapp-trafficsim/README.md

         - a right arrow means they wanna go to right
         - no special thing means they wanna go straight
     - Should become rash the longer they wait

+- Add more maps
+    - Maybe draw some?
+I dunno...

 ## Devlog